 — Net Solutions (@netsolutions) December 18, 2014

 A strong backend determines your apps capability to handle traffic and provide steadier customer engagement.
-Most applications lack this standpoint as a result they soon lose their rank and subsequently identity.
+Most applications lack this standpoint, as a result, they soon lose their rank and subsequently identity.

 Iteration and User Research are Very Important in Every Project

 You might think this is similar to the last project you worked on but the same solution will never apply.
-There has to be a new angle which you must have overlooked or something unique about the requirement that you didn’t analyze.
+There has to be a new angle that you must have overlooked or something unique about the requirement that you didn’t analyze.
 “In all these years, I have never come across two absolutely similar projects.
 Until you iterate you will never realize the difference.”

 While sharing his experience, Rohit emphasized quite a few times on the importance of iteration.
 A product manager needs to continuously iterate and ask questions in the earliest stage.